 Where the proposed placement has the effect of disrupting the arrangements made for the child's education and training - see Education of Children with a Social Worker, Looked After and Previously Looked After Children Procedure.

 Where the proposed placement is out of area, see Out of Area Placements Procedure.

 The chairperson should also ensure that the child, parent(s) and others who have been asked to contribute understand the purpose of the meeting, how it will be conducted and are given the opportunity to put their views and suggestions.

-If there are concerns about the suitability of the placement, consideration should be given to the following:
+If children are not settling into their placement, or if there are concerns about the suitability of the placement, consideration should be given to the following:

 Placements ending in an unplanned way nearly always leave all concerned feeling bad.
 Your Supervising Social Worker will want to work with you to make sure that everything is done to support you with children and young people living with you and to manage difficulties.
 When you are struggling, use your support mechanisms to help you to find a way forward.

 If you do, you should ask your Supervising Social Worker to arrange a fostering support meeting.

 This should be used for all foster placements including Regulation 24 and Connected Person.